 Ahhh the biogeochemical cycles.
 They are vital to life, but students don't typically enjoy learning about them.
 They usually know the water cycle by the time they reach high school, but struggle with carbon, nitrogen, and phosphorus.
-I've rounded up some resources you can use to spice up your chemical cycles unit!
+I've rounded up some resources you can use to spice up your chemical cycles unit.
+Don't forget to repin this blog post for later by clicking here!

 1. Calculate Your Water Usage- Since most students already know the water cycle, don't spend a ton of time on it.
 Instead I focus on their water usage.
 Many students will think you are crazy when you tell them it's not sustainable to take 20 minute showers.
 This website is really user friendly and gives students a break down of their water usage and compares it to the national average.